Skip to main content

 Cycle

-8–12 weeks initial
+8 to 12 weeks initial

-Oral: The most-studied dose (Nass 2008, Adunsky 2011, Sevigny 2008, Murphy 2001).
-Produces the strongest IGF-1 response but also the most pronounced appetite, edema, and glucose shifts.
+Oral: The most-studied dose (Nass 2008, Adunsky 2011, Sevigny 2008, Svensson 1998, Murphy 1998).
+Produces the strongest IGF-1 response, and also the most pronounced appetite, fluid retention, and glucose shifts.

 Side Effects & Safety